 Grievance Letter: bullied and discriminated against for depression

-I am instructed by Compromise Agreements Limited on behalf of your employee [Employee].
-[Employee] has informed me that he has been off work since [Date] due to a suspension for alleged misconduct which stems from his “negative attitude” and lack of motivation.
+I am instructed by on behalf of your employee [Employee].
+[Employee] has informed me that he has been off work since [1st April 2018] due to a suspension for alleged misconduct which stems from his “negative attitude” and lack of motivation.

-As you are aware, [Employee] started working for the company on [Date] as an Account Manager.
+As you are aware, [Employee] started working for the company on [10th July 2016] as an Account Manager.
 He informs me that you have offered him a settlement agreement which would include the termination of his employment in exchange for his notice payment and compensation for loss of office in the sum of [Amount].

-As you are also aware, following a discussion between [Employee] and [Manager] on [Date], [Employee] suffers from low self-esteem, lack of self-confidence, depression and low mood.
-[Employee] has been affected by this condition for all his adult life.
+As you are also aware, following a discussion between [Employee] and [Manager] on [5TH December 2017], [Employee] suffers from low self esteem, lack of self confidence, depression and low mood.
+[Employee] has been affected by this condition for all of his adult life.
 This amounts to a disability pursuant to section 6 Equality Act 2010 and [Employee] is therefore protected as a disabled employee.
 To subject him to disciplinary proceedings for negative attitude and lack of motivation in these circumstances, without seeking any input from Occupational Health, is discriminatory and a failure to make reasonable adjustments.

-- On [Date], whilst [Employee] was off work sick and despite [Manager] having sent [Employee] home from work on [Date], she was heard in the open plan office saying that she believed that [Employee] was faking illness.
+- On [3rd January 2018], [Employee] was off work sick and despite [Manager] having sent [Employee] home from work on [3rd January 2018], she was heard in the open plan office saying that she believed that [Employee] was faking illness.

-- On [Date], after [Employee] had been off work sick for two days, [Manager] gave him a verbal warning, without having followed any disciplinary process whatsoever and then she invited [Employee] to a further disciplinary hearing that afternoon.
+- On [7th January 2018], after [Employee] has been off work sick for two days, [Manager] gave him a verbal warning, without having followed any disciplinary process whatsoever and then she invited [Employee] to a further disciplinary hearing that afternoon.